wifi planning, Design and locate access points in a simulation.

-In any WiFi setup there are three steps for a proper deployment to ensure its performance:
+In any WiFi installation there are three steps for a correct deployment to guarantee its operation and performance, the first of them is the wifi planning:

 What is wifi planning?